sf-wdi-24/modules/week-02-ajax-and-js-objects/day-04/module-01/readme.md

 We don't need to entertain these conversations, instead we need to understand and use what exists to express our ideas.

-## Great more abstract OOP stuff, what is a prototype?
+## Great, more abstract OOP stuff, what is a prototype?

 > Prototype-based programming is a style of object-oriented programming in which behaviour reuse (known as inheritance) is performed via a process of cloning existing objects that serve as prototypes. <a href="https://en.wikipedia.org/wiki/Prototype-based_programming" target="_blank">Prototype-based_programming</a>